Greenfield ? Brownfield ? . . . . try "Greyfield"

 Sometimes the land-owner will want to build out the development opportunity themselves.
 If we think they can do it competently, compassionately and quickly (for example a local council housing team who simply hadn't seen the opportunity that we identify), we will step aside.

 Sometimes, under used publicly owned land cannot be developed, for example the under used space we've spotted might form part of a bigger plan for a new hospital or school.
+If they're planning to sell it on the open market for redevelopment anyway even better, as long as they get on with it.

 Who decides what gets built?